 Returning to Teaching Course

-We are now accepting applications for the next national online course beginning in autumn 2018 for professionals returning to teaching or new to the Scottish Education System.
-Please contact email@example.com with any questions.
+Our next national online course for professionals returning to teaching or new to the Scottish Education System begins on 6th September 2019.
+If you would like to book a place, please complete our online booking form below.
+Please contact firstname.lastname@example.org with any questions.

 Moray House School of Education, in partnership with our six partner authorities (City of Edinburgh Council, East Lothian, Fife, Midlothian, Scottish Borders and West Lothian) is offering this new online* Returning to Teaching course for primary and secondary teachers.